Author: Ron Graham

 Jennifer said, "Thanks."

-Norman made to walk off, but he touched Jennifer's shoulder.
+Norman smiled and made to walk off, but he paused and looked back at her.
 "You could look up Acts 20:32 in your Bible when you go inside.
 It will explain what is happening to you.
 See you tonight, Jennifer."

 Sitting by the bookcase, Jennifer found the place in the Bible that Norman had mentioned.
 There was a lump in her throat after reading it, but she felt that something very good might be about to happen in her life."